 When I was working in the CS lab at the school I attended, I used to catch people who didn't lock their workstation when stepping out of the lab (which was against the rules), and I would change their login script to log them back out again, and log them out so they had to wait until the following day for help to get back in.

-Share your pranks in the comment section below the article tags, and let’s make this the best IT prank list.
+Share your pranks with us on Twitter (@globalknowledge), and let’s make this the best IT prank list.